Skip to main content

 Example

-Let's pretend you want to listen to changes to the user name, in a Firestore database.
-First, create an action to start listening, and another action to cancel.
-We could name them StartListenUserNameAction and CancelListenUserNameAction.
+Suppose you want to listen to username changes in Firestore.
+Create one action to start listening, and another to cancel it.
+For example: StartListenUserNameAction and CancelListenUserNameAction.

-• If the stream/timer should run all the time, you may dispatch the start action as soon as the app starts, right after you create the store, possibly in main.
-And cancel it when the app finishes.
+• If the stream or timer should run all the time, you can dispatch the start action as soon as the app launches, right after creating the store, possibly in main.
+Cancel it when the app finishes.

-• If the stream/timer should run only when some action demands it, the action reducer may dispatch some other action to start and cancel them as needed.
+• If it should run only when some action requires it, the action's reducer can dispatch other actions to start and cancel it as needed.

-While you should NOT put streams/timers in the store state, you can put them in the store "properties".
-The props are a map that you can use to store any object you want, and they are accessible from the reducers.
+While you should NOT store streams or timers in the state, you can store them in the store "properties".
+The props map can hold any objects, and reducers can access them.
+Example:

 Future<AppState> reduce() async {